ckeditor/ckeditor5/docs/builds/guides/overview.md

 * When compatibility with old browsers is a requirement.
 * If CKEditor 4 contains features that are essential for you, which are not available in CKEditor 5 yet.
-* If CKEditor 4 is already in use in you application and you are still not ready to replace it with CKEditor 5.
+* If CKEditor 4 is already in use in your application and you are still not ready to replace it with CKEditor 5.

 In the following cases [Letters](https://ckeditor.com/letters/) may be used instead: